Oery/Oery/README.md

 ## 🚀 Some projects I'm building

 ### 🪞 Kagami
-A developer-first TCP proxy for Minecraft.
+A developer-first client side TCP proxy for Minecraft.
 Kagami empowers developers to expand Minecraft with custom features via packet manipulation.

 - Modify, filter, or inject packets into TCP traffic with ease.
 - Fully type-safe packets for an intuitive developer experience.
 - Built-in Minecraft protocol implementation.

-Kagami bridges the gap between Minecraft servers and external applications, making it easier than ever to build unique gaming experiences.
+Kagami bridges the gap between Minecraft closed clients and external applications.

 ### ⚔️ Godhome Elo Counter
 A Hollow Knight mod that introduces an ELO rating system for Godhome.